Funding for Parks and Greenways

 Parks and Recreation Bond Referendum Program

-The Parks and Recreation Department’s primary source of revenue for the development of new facilities comes from voter approved bond referendums.
+The Parks, Recreation and Cultural Resources Department’s primary source of revenue for the development of new facilities comes from voter approved bond referendums.
 Projects are approved by the Raleigh City Council and put on a ballot for voters to approve.
 The three most recent Parks and Recreation Bond Referendums were 2000, 2003 and 2007.
 In addition to Parks and Recreation Bond Referendums, greenways have been funded through the 2011 Transportation Bond.
 In 2012, three specific parks and recreation projects were funded through a two-thirds general obligation bond.
 Two-thirds bonds are a long-term financing option available to local governments in North Carolina under state law.
 The bond total can be up to two-thirds of the amount by which the municipality reduced its outstanding general obligation indebtedness in the preceding fiscal year.

 Facility Fee Program